sap-lang/.github/reference/Function_Cofunction_and_Coroutine.md

 > Concept: the word `routine` just exactly means `function`

-please read following document it is **REALLY** important to understand why we design our language in this way.
+Please read the following document.
+It is **REALLY** important to understand why we design our language in this way.

 ### What is a normal routine?

 A normal routine is a function that is called and executed in a synchronous way.
 When a function is called, it will run until it returns a value.
 The function will block the execution of the program until it returns.

-### What does `co` means in math?
+### What does `co` mean in math?

 `co` is a prefix that means together or with.
 It is used in many mathematical terms to indicate that two things are combined or working together.

-for instance, `sine` is a function that takes an angle and returns the ratio of the length of the opposite side to the length of the hypotenuse of a right triangle. `cosine` is a function that takes an angle and returns the ratio of the length of the adjacent side to the length of the hypotenuse of a right triangle.
+For instance, `sine` is a function that takes an angle and returns the ratio of the length of the opposite side to the length of the hypotenuse of a right triangle. `cosine` is a function that takes an angle and returns the ratio of the length of the adjacent side to the length of the hypotenuse of a right triangle.

 ### What is a `co` routine?

 A coroutine is a function that can be paused and resumed.
-When a coroutine is called, it will run until it reaches a `yield` ( which is `<-` operator ) statement.
+When a coroutine is called, it will run until it reaches a `yield` (which is `<-` operator) statement.
 The coroutine can then be resumed later, and it will continue running from where it left off.

 ### TL;DR

-A coroutine is a **function** that can be **paused** and **resumed** with(or without) value.
+A coroutine is a **function** that can be **paused** and **resumed** with (or without) value.

 ### Our language design

-in `sap` we **DO NOT** have normal routine(function), we only have coroutine(well cofunction).
+In `sap` we **DO NOT** have normal routine (function), we only have coroutine (well, cofunction).

 ```sap
 a = \a ->